 Noah Kagan has built his business by making decisions based on hypothesis.
 In other words, he has implemented a strategy to nurture high traffic, conversions and click-through-rates on all channels.

 A hypothesis is essentially a calculated guess which uses data and research to reduce the risk of failure.
-On the other hand, business often need to rely on previous experience when they cannot access the relevant data and information.
+On the other hand, business often needs to rely on previous experience when they cannot access the relevant data and information.

 For example, when advertising on a popular platform, you could ask the research team to gather advertising metrics such as conversation or click-through rates that might be associated with similar products or businesses in the same industry.